drussilla/worth-kanban/README.md

 * Configuration is done via `appsettings.json` file.
 * To simplify development, Backend is also responsible for serving Frontend files (wasm DLLs, index.htm and related js and css files), but they can be easily decoupled and shipped as a separate apps.
 * Any frontend app can be used with provided Backend since they are loosely coupled.
+* I have implemeted different types of automated tests in this project (please see Testing section).
+But I didn't cover all cases with these tests to save some time on developments.
+They are here to show the general approach to testing rather than cover 100% of code (which should be done in the production system)

 ## Backend